hcalex1/level-designer/include/cppitertools/README.md

 }
 ```

-`starmap` can also work over a tuple-like object of tuple-like objects even
+`starmap` can also work over a tuple-like Interactive of tuple-like Interactives even
-when the contained objects are different as long as the functor works with
+when the contained Interactives are different as long as the functor works with
 multiple types of calls.
 For example, a `Callable` struct with overloads
 for its `operator()` will work as long as all overloads have the same
 return type